collocations.org

 calls for tougher export controls

-VERB + CONTROL
+VERB + control

-impose, introduce
+implement, impose, introduce

 The government has imposed strict controls on new building.